道德經(老子) - The Way and its Power(Lao Tzu)

 What have we to fear?

 We are born to love life.
-The human body is a delicate microcosm.
+The human body is a delicate holographic universe.

 Every day countless people die, and yet those who remain live as if they were immortals.